waynegramlich/bom_manager/README.md

   Vendor typically has their own part name that is different from the manufacturer part name.

-* CAD Part: A CAD part is the name of a part within the CAD system.
-Ultimately, BOM manager provides tools to map the CAD part into a list of manufacturer parts.
+* Project Part: A project part is the name of a part within the CAD system.
+Ultimately, BOM manager provides tools to map the project part into a list of manufacturer parts.
-  A CAD part can be "generic" in that is does not map to a single part, but instead a collection of interchangeable parts that can be substituted in depending upon pricing and availability.
+  A project part can be "generic" in that is does not map to a single part, but instead a collection of interchangeable parts that can be substituted in depending upon pricing and availability.

 What BOM manager does is:

-1. It starts with a list of CAD parts.
+1. It starts with a list of project parts.

-2. The CAD part list is expended into a list of acceptable manufacturer parts.
+2. The project part list is expended into a list of acceptable manufacturer parts.

 3. The BOM manager queries to find which vendors sell each manufacturer part an generates a list of vendor parts, where each vendor part has pricing